Course Title: Microbiology

 All hurdle requirements for this course are indicated clearly in the assessment regime that follows, against the relevant assessment task(s) and all have been approved by the College Deputy Pro Vice-Chancellor (Learning & Teaching).

 You will be required to demonstrate knowledge of basic microbiological laboratory skills in an online quiz.

-You will be required to demonstrate knowledge of and practical competence in basic microbiological laboratory skills as assessed by the demonstrator during classes and during the practical examination.
+You will be required to demonstrate knowledge of and practical competence in basic microbiological laboratory skills as assessed by your teachers during classes and during the practical examination.

 This assessment supports CLO 3, 6